Overview

 Liquid Biopsy

 This novel method is especially beneficial for detecting malignancies such as lung, breast, and colorectal cancer.
 It can identify cancer even before physical signs appear.
 Liquid biopsies also monitor how effectively a treatment works.
-By detecting changes in cancer cell or DNA levels over time, they serve as an effective tool for early identification and ongoing cancer care.
+By detecting changes in cancer cell or DNA levels over time, they are an effective tool for early identification and ongoing cancer care.

 Pap Smear And HPV Testing